How to Make Bread: Step-by Step Homemade Bread Making Instructions & Recipes

 If you have the right flour and your yeast is fresh, kneading the dough is the next important step in your bread making.
 When making bread you cannot escape the fact that you will have to knead your bread for 10 minutes to get the gluten to develop in the flour and to create that light, even texture in your bread that you are after.

-The way to knead your dough is to take it out of a bowl and place it onto a floured surface.
-With the heel of your palm press down on the dough and then fold the top-end of the dough circle back over to meet the bottom end, folding the dough towards you.
 Then press down on the heel of your palm again, knocking out the air bubbles and repeating the process.
 You can also use two hands in the kneading process, although I often only use my right hand.
 While you are doing this, you will also need to rotate the dough quarter turn after each folding and pressing so as to make sure that the bread is well-kneaded on all sides.
-After 10 minutes your dough should spring back when your lightly press down with a finger, and the texture should be smooth.

-HOW TO MAKE BREAD - RISING THE DOUGH:
+HOW TO MAKE BREAD - RISING THE DOUGH

-Grease the bowl that the bread was originally mixed in with a little oil.
+Bread dough in a bowl before risingGrease the bowl that the bread was originally mixed in with a little oil.
 This will prevent the dough from sticking to the bowl when it rises.
 Place your smooth, springy dough into the bowl and lightly oil the top.
 Now, either cover the bowl with cling wrap or a kitchen towel to keep the heat in, to prevent a skin from forming and to aid in the rising process.

 The dough should be left in a warm place free from draughts.
 I often place my bread in a sunny window, or if I am in a hurry, and I want my bread to rise that much quicker, I fill the sink up with a little hot water, place the bowl in the water and cover the whole sink and bowl with a heavy blanket to trap in the heat.
 However, don't make the water too hot, because if you hasten the rising process too quickly you can end up with a sour-tasting loaf.